MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-building-an-application.md

     > [!IMPORTANT]
     >  A message box might appear, warning you that the network share that you've specified might not be a trusted location.
 If you trust the location that you've specified, choose the **OK** button in the message box.

+6. On the **Standard toolbar**, set the Solution Configurations to **Release** and the Solution Platforms to **x86**.

-6. Build the application.
+7. Build the application.

      ![Build Solution command on the Build menu](../ide/media/exploreide-buildsolution.png "ExploreIDE-BuildSolution")

  The executable file is copied to the network path that you specified.
 Its path would be \\\myserver\builds\\*FileName*.exe.

 Congratulations: you've successfully completed this walkthrough.

 ## See Also
  [Walkthrough: Building a Project (C++)](/cpp/ide/walkthrough-building-a-project-cpp)